Maternal health: MMR in high-income countries

 Until the early 20th century developed and developing countries had similar rates of maternal mortality.
 Since most maternal deaths and injuries are preventable, they have been largely eradicated in the developed world.

 In developed countries, Black (non-Latina) women have higher maternal mortality rates than White (non-Latina) women.
 According to the New York City Department of Health and Mental Hygiene - Bureau of Maternal, Infant and Reproductive Health, it was found that from 2008 to 2012, Black (non-Latina) women have a pregnancy-related mortality rate twelve times higher than White (non-Latina) women.
 The U.S. has the "highest rate of maternal mortality in the industrialized world."
 It is also estimated that 50% of the deaths are from preventable causes.
+It was found that Black women were experiencing higher rates of maternal mortality from cardiomyopathy, complications from hypertension, and hemorrhage.
+Black women were also found to be at an increased risk for experiencing preeclampsia, abrupt placentae, placenta prevue, and postpartum hemorrhage when compared to white women.
+Even though these obstetric complications could also occur in white women, black women were more likely to experience fatality and adverse outcomes from these complications.

 Since 2016, ProPublica and NPR investigated factors that led to the increase in maternal mortality in the United States.
 They reported that the "rate of life-threatening complications for new mothers in the U.S. has more than doubled in two decades due to pre-existing conditions, medical errors and unequal access to care."
 According to the United States Centers for Disease Control and Prevention (CDC), c.
 4 million women who give birth in the US annually, over 50,000 a year, experience "dangerous and even life-threatening complications."
 Of those 700 to 900 die every year "related to pregnancy and childbirth."
 A "pervasive problem" is the rapidly increasing rate of "severe maternal morbidity" (SMM), which does not yet have a "single, comprehensive definition".
+The U.S healthcare system is in need of great improvement to reduce the rates of maternal mortality.
+With the shortage of primary care providers, including access to midwives and obstetricians, pregnant women are experiencing a delay in receiving prenatal care.
+This is of even greater concern for pregnant women that have chronic conditions prior to pregnancy, such as hypertension or diabetes, that need to have their pregnancies closely monitored.

 According to a report by the CDC, in 1993 the rate of SMM rose from 49.5 to 144 "per 10,000 delivery hospitalizations" in 2014, an increase of almost 200 percent.
 Blood transfusions also increased during the same period with "from 24.5 in 1993 to 122.3 in 2014 and are considered to be the major driver of the increase in SMM.
 After excluding blood transfusions, the rate of SMM increased by about 20% over time, from 28.6 in 1993 to 35.0 in 2014."